Frequently Asked Questions

 How is 3B’s business model unique?

 3B is worker-owned and run cooperatively.
 We’re proud members of the United States Federation of Worker Cooperatives and the New York City Network of Worker Cooperatives.
 Working in the B&B is a requirement to live in our house; after expenses, our profits go towards the cost of living here, a benefit shared by everyone.
 This means we have time to pursue our other professional and creative activities.
 Any additional profits are divided according to hours worked, following a labor-equity model.
 (The end result?
 We’re the first American company certified for meeting the Wagemark international fair wage standard.)
 We all fill slightly different roles in the business, depending on our individual interests, but decisions are made by consensus.
 We see 3B as a way to enact our ideals while staying afloat in a difficult city, and we hope that we might end up a model for other progressive entrepreneurs.

 So you guys have day jobs?
 Or do you just putter around 3B all day?

 You all live at 3B?
 What are you, a commune?

 We are a co-op, which just means we share our common space, buy much of our food together, and work together for the maintenance and happiness of the house.
 We don’t adhere to any particular ideology–we live like this partly because it is cheaper, and partly because we think it is an intellectually and emotionally enriching way to exist.

 What is 3B doing to be green?

 3B gets 100% of its electricity from wind power and is an EPA Green Power Partner.
-We also have a composting system on the roof, which come spring will go to our rooftop garden.
-We buy recycled paper products and eco-friendly cleaning supplies.
-Also, wherever possible, we have furnished the rooms with salvaged or antique furniture and decor.
+We compost our organic waste, source as much produce locally as possible, even growing some vegetables in our rooftop garden.
+We buy recycled paper products and make our own eco-friendly cleaning supplies.
+Wherever possible, we have furnished the rooms with salvaged or antique furniture and decor.
 Last, we buy domestic carbon offsets from TerraPass to ensure that we are helping to sequester more atmospheric carbon than our operation creates.